BattletechModders/ModTek/Readme.md

 Because of the way ModTek loads mods, **the last mod to change a property "wins"**.
 Because of this, you should ***absolutely not*** copy the entire file from the stock folder into your mod and make a few changes.
 Only include the values which you actually want to change.

+If you would like to add a brand new file declaration to BATTLETECH, such as a new weapon or equipment, then you may do so by including JSON files here.